 The 6th Annual meeting and workshop of the network was held at the Newport Ship Centre in 2012 offering workshops and training throughout the week in advance of the formal meeting .
 Members include practitioners from a wide range of organisations, such as state heritage agencies (e.g. the National Service for Cultural Heritage, RCE Lelystad in the Netherlands), national maritime museums (e.g. Norwegian Maritime Museum, Oslo), universities (e.g. University of Connecticut, USA) and ship project groups (e.g. Yenikapa, Istanbul, Turkey).

 The next meeting of the group will be hosted by the Traditional Boats of Ireland Project in Baltimore, Ireland (May 2014) with workshops on boatbuilding, traditional sailing, laser scanning and hull form reconstruction.
 Training opportunities for members are aimed at developing their practice, and subsequent deployment of these methods have been seen at numerous ship projects in the museum sector including the Bremen Cog, the Barcode Project, Norway; Aber Wrac'h, France; and Roman Barges of the Rhine, Netherlands.

-Research contracts and consultancy work are undertaken through the school’s Archaeological Services division.
-English Heritage commissioned studies published as research reports are included in Publications
+Research contracts and consultancy work undertaken through the Archaeological Services division.
+Historic England commissioned studies published as research reports are included in Publications.

 2014 Nayling, N. and Bale, R. A post medieval timber assemblage from Mill Leat, Bute Park, Cardiff